ArcidesFerrao/ousadia-draft/README.md

 - Product Pages: View detailed information about each product.

-- Cart Management: Add, edit, and remove items from the cart.

 - Checkout: Complete purchases with free delivery in Maputo.

 - Payment Integration: Pay via Mpesa and credit/debit cards (using Stripe).